wesleywerner/listed/README.md

   cordova requirements

-Finally to build the APK:

-  cordova build

 If you have the Android studio emulator installed, you can build and emulate with:

   cordova run android

+Finally to build and deploy on a connected device:

+  cordova build
+  adb install -r platforms/android/build/outputs/apk/android-debug.apk

 For debugging ease with the emulator, or a real device that us usb debugging enabled, use Google's Chrome browser and navigate to chrome://inspect/#devices to get an inspector.